 Merlot (11%) and Cabernet Sauvignon (5%) are the main red international varieties, these are often blended with Sangiovese (frequently used in Umbrian IGTs) and sometimes released as Bordeaux style (Cabernet and Merlot) wines.

-White Grapes (percentages are of all grapes grown in Umbria)
+Percentages are of all grapes grown in Umbria

 Il Verdello (2%) often blended with grechetto and trebbiano toscano to add intensity and freshness.

-Chardonnay (3%) and Sauvignon Blanc (1%) are also widely grown in Umbria. sauvignon blanc is used in the famous “muffato” (moldy) dessert wines from Orvieto which are made from grapes dried out by the botrytis mold, also known as noble rot.
+Chardonnay (3%) and Sauvignon Blanc (1%) are also widely grown in Umbria.
+Sauvignon blanc is used in the famous “muffato” (mouldy) dessert wines from Orvieto which are made from grapes dried out by the botrytis mold, also known as noble rot.